dariomanesku/cmftStudio/README.md

 - Windows
     - There seem to be some rendering problems when using OpenGL backend with a Radeon GPU.
 For now, on Windows, use DirectX9 or DirectX11 rendering backends until the problem gets fixed, More details [here](https://twitter.com/dariomanesku/status/571303845478985728).
-- Linux
-    - Window resize and maximize do not work properly!
-If you use them the application might crash or not display correctly.
-Avoid doing that until the issue gets fixed.

 Installing